We are currently in the process of updating the City’s climate plan.

 -

-- On the community side, Salt Lake City worked with Rocky Mountain Power and other communities to pass HB411, the Community Renewable Energy Act which will allow us to meet our 100% goal.
+- On the community side, Salt Lake City worked with Rocky Mountain Power and other communities to pass HB411, the Community Renewable Energy Act in 2019 which will allow us to meet our clean energy goals.

-- On the community side, Salt Lake City worked with Rocky Mountain Power and other communities to pass HB411, the Community Renewable Energy Act which will allow us to meet our 100% goal.
+- On the community side, Salt Lake City worked with Rocky Mountain Power and other communities to pass HB411, the Community Renewable Energy Act in 2019 which will allow us to meet our clean energy goals.

 - 80 X 2040: 80% Reduction in Community Greenhouse Gas Emissions by 2040, Compared to 2009 Baseline